Percy Jackson: An Age Gone By

-"I did not choose this to happen, nor do I deny that it did… at least not anymore.
-Please, hunters, understand that I still claim to be who I am.
+"I did not chose this to happen, nor do I deny that it did… at least not anymore.
+Please hunters, understand that I still claim to be who I am.
 I am still a virgin Goddess.
 I always will be.
 But I did love, and still do love, a man."
 Artemis spoke quietly, considering the small flames that licked the wood within their reach.

 A hunter shouted, interrupting her, "My Lady!
 You fell in love with Alexander the Great!?"
 It was Phoebe.
-She was soon echoed by the others, who steadily increased their arguments.
+She was soon echoed by the others, whom steadily increased their arguments.

 "Of course not!"
 Artemis said sternly.
 The mere thought of loving that man made her angry.
 Her hunters couldn't have known, something she planned on rectifying soon.
 "Alexander was a respectable man, as well as his friend, and advisor, Hephaestion.
 But both had their flaws and positions I found detestable."

 "Then who, who did you fall in love with?"
-Winifred piped up, she was a young girl from England, who had been with Artemis since the end of World War I. Artemis saw the curiosity, although the shock and hurt were still there, on Winifred's face.
-There were similar expressions around the semicircle, except for Phoebe, who still looked angry.
+Winifred piped up, a young girl from England.
+She had been with Artemis since the end of World War I. Artemis saw curiosity as well as the shock and hurt on Winifred's face.
+This expression was mirrored by many hunters around the clearing, except for Phoebe, who still looked angry.

 'I need to pacify them all.'
 Artemis thought to herself, thinking of the consequences that could occur if hunters stormed out.

-"Listen," Artemis said, gesturing to her hunters, "I will tell you all.
-I have decided this.
+"Listen," Artemis said, gesturing to her hunters, "I will tell you everything.
+I don't want this being a rift between us anymore, especially when you do not know the full story.
 I only want you all to promise to hear me out.
 I do not ask this as your Goddess of the Hunt, but as Artemis, and as a friend."

-"We are all with thine will, My Lady.
+"We trust you, My Lady.
 You hath not led us astray, and I do not think thy will now."
 Zoe's confident tone rang out across the camp.

-"I love you girls.
-All of you, as if you were my own."
-Artemis said softly, before she steeled herself, letting forth a tale that had long be held back, "In the time of Alexander, I first followed his army as it crossed the Hellespont, the same place where Xerxes had crossed to invade Greece.
+"I love you girls, as if you were my own."
+Artemis said softly, before she steeled herself, preparing herself to tell a tale that had long be held back.
+"In the time of Alexander, I first followed his army as it crossed the Hellespont, the same place where Xerxes had crossed to invade Greece.
 That night, I rode my chariot over and observed the army.
 Fresh, and ready for battle.
 Many were enjoying… activities with camp followers, including Alexander and his personal guard.
 All but one.
 I did not know then, but his name was Perseus, one of the Companions to Alexander III."

-Many hunters wrinkled their noses at the Macedonian involvement with the ladies of the night, then Laura spoke, "My Lady, Perseus did not participate?"
+Many hunters wrinkled their noses at the Macedonian involvement with the ladies of the night, then Laura spoke.
+"My Lady, Perseus did not take part?"